 Gabe served as the Director of the Southern Poverty Law Center at Northeastern University Service/Research Project, which is funded by the Office of Undergraduate Research and Fellowships.
-He managed a team that created and taught social justice-oriented lesson plans to Boston-area youth through self-made partnerships with various community organizations.
-He’s a Civic Engagement Program participant and previously served at Community Servings, a local nonprofit food and nutrition organization.
+They managed a team that created and taught social justice-oriented lesson plans to Boston-area youth through self-made partnerships with various community organizations.
+They’re a Civic Engagement Program participant and previously served at Community Servings, a local nonprofit food and nutrition organization.

-Gabe is the President of Northeastern University Political Review, President of Philosophy Club, and previously Student Government’s Academic Senator and as Assistant Vice President of Student Services.
+Gabe is the President of Northeastern University Political Review, President of Philosophy Club, and previously Student Government’s Academic Senator and Assistant Vice President of Student Services.

 “Throw out your plan, stick with your passion.”